CindyJS/CindyJS/ref/MIDI_Functions.md

 #### Playing a melody: `playmelody(‹list›)`

 **Description:**
-We have already used `playmelody(...)` in all previous examples on the melody language.
+We have already used `playmelody(…)` in all previous examples on the melody language.
 It is the most direct was to play a melody that starts immediately.
 The list is assumed to be a melody described in the melody language.
-Invoking `playmelody(...)` adds the list to the sequencer and immediately plays it.
+Invoking `playmelody(…)` adds the list to the sequencer and immediately plays it.
 It is important to know that when the melody is called all other tracks are erased from the sequencer.

 **Modifiers:**